wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 There are regulations enforced by different regions to meet the open banking compliance:

-- Payment Service Directives by Europe Union
-- Consumer Data Right by Australia
-- Fintech Law by Mexico

 <strong>Payment Service Directives</strong>

 The Payment Services Directives provide legislation to the open banking frameworks in Europe.